 Fraser, can you tell us a little about yourself, background and current role?

 I started with BMI sixteen years ago in Marketing.
 From Marketing I went into Business Development, and from there I moved into Consultant Relationships which meant recruiting new consultants to join the company.
 I then joined the NHS contract management team for London and then migrated into an interim Executive Director role at two hospitals in North London.
-After this I moved into a permanent Executive Director role in Middlesex at BMI Bishops Wood, which was followed by the role at the BMI South Bucks hospitals: The Chiltern, The Shelburne and The Paddocks Clinic.
+After this I moved into a permanent Executive Director role in Middlesex at BMI Bishops Wood, which was followed by the role at the BMI South Bucks hospitals: The Chiltern and The Shelburne.

 What makes The Chiltern different, from other private hospitals in the area?